epifluidlab/epifluidlab.github.io/news/index.md

   tooltip: Published works
 ---

+- 09/01/2023：Our lab is moved to Northwestern University Feinberg School of Medicine.

 - 05/25/2023：Ravi Bandaru from Pen state university and James Li from Wake Forest University joins the lab for the SURF program this summer.
 Welcome!

 - 03/16/2023: Dr. Hailu Fu's paper on [NOMe-HiC](https://doi.org/10.1186/s13059-023-02889-x) is online at Genome Biology today.
 This is a collaboration work with Drs.
 Li Wang,  Louis Muglia, and  Matthew Weirauch's group.
 Congratulations!